 Amos called upon the Lord in faith being absolutely convinced that “Who knows?
 He may turn and have pity and leave behind a blessing.”
 (Joel 2:14)

-If you too are feeling frustrated, overwhelmed or powerless when you read the headlines, scroll through social media posts or listen to the news, please remember like Amos YOUR one simple, heartfelt, prayer backed with unshakeable faith WILL positively impact this great country and yes even make a difference.
+If you are frustrated, overwhelmed or feel powerless when you read the headlines, scroll through social media posts or listen to the news, please remember like Amos YOUR one simple, heartfelt, prayer backed with unshakeable faith WILL positively impact this great country and yes even make a difference.

 James 5:16 says in part “the prayer of a righteous man is powerful and effective.”
 Indeed!